Women’s Leadership Webinar Series

 Erin Vilardi is the Founder and Director of VoteRunLead, a national organization leveraging technology and training to accelerate the number of women in political leadership.
 She first launched Vote, Run, Lead as Vice President of Program and Communications at The White House Project, establishing the largest national political training program readying women for public office and civic life, and training over 15,000 women.

-They will share the latest research on fueling women’s leadership ambitions and inspirational stories about how they have helped move women to run for office.
-Liz Johnson(Plate to Politics) will be moderating this webinar.
+They share the latest research on fueling women’s leadership ambitions and inspirational stories about how they have helped move women to run for office.
+Liz Johnson(Plate to Politics) moderates this webinar.
 Find more tips and information on inviting a woman to run with this helpful tip sheet.

 WFAN has become an early adopter of a national campaign that VoteRunLead is launching this spring called Invitation Nation.
-On the call you will also hear more about how Invitation Nation will give you even more creative tools to recruit women from the healthy food and farming movement.
+Hear more about how Invitation Nation will give you even more creative tools to recruit women from the healthy food and farming movement.

 View our webinar archive to watch videos, read transcripts, and find more resources.
 Hear from the founders of Plate to Politics about how women from the healthy food and farming movement are poised to make swift and dramatic change to the way food is produced in this country and how women farmers, workers, and entrepreneurs hold in their hands significant power and are well positioned to also have significant political impact.Webinar Archive